DOT Eye Exam

 What All Do DOT Eye Exams Involve?

 Your DOT Medical Examiner will want to know about any changes in your vision, such as your ability to see in the dark or other alterations to your eye health.
 If you have experienced any shifts, they may inquire about how these problems are monitored and treated.
-Furthermore, they will inspect your eyes for abnormalities and any other issues that could lead to disruptions in your vision or cause further difficulties if left untreated.
+Furthermore, they will inspect your eyes for abnormalities and any other issues that could disrupt your vision or cause further difficulties if left untreated.
 Check out The Basics of Farm Exemptions.

 After a physical exam, your Medical Examiner will evaluate your distant visual acuity and binocular visual acuity in each eye.
-To pass, you need to meet the minimum score of 20/40, which is typically done using a Snellen eye chart or Titmus screening instrument.
+To pass, you must meet the minimum score of 20/40, typically done using a Snellen eye chart or Titmus screening instrument.
 You will need driver qualification files.

 The Medical Examiner will then test your peripheral vision.
 To pass, each eye must have a minimum of 70 degrees of horizontal vision.
-This is typically accomplished through the confrontational method, in which you'll look directly at the examiner's nose and tell them how many fingers they are holding up in your periphery.
+This is typically accomplished through the aggressive method, in which you'll look directly at the examiner's nose and tell them how many fingers they are holding up in your periphery.
 Another option is to use the Titmus device.
-Finally, they'll check that you can identify colors like red, amber, and green.
+Finally, they'll check that you can identify red, amber, and green colors.

 Should I Receive My Eye Test Before Taking the DOT Physical Exam?

 You should never let a DOT physical eye exam stress you out!
-Simply take care of your eyes and wear corrective eyewear, and you should have trouble passing.
-If you're feeling uncertain, get an eye test before your physical to make sure everything is in order.
-We don't want you to be taken by surprise and have to retake the test due to something that could have been prevented.
-If you have any other questions or concerns regarding what's needed for a successful exam, please don't hesitate to reach out to us.
+Take care of your eyes and wear corrective eyewear; you should have trouble passing.
+If you're feeling uncertain, get an eye test before your physical to ensure everything is in order.
+It would help if you weren't taken by surprise and had to retake the test due to something that could have been prevented.
+If you have any other questions or concerns regarding what's needed for a prosperous exam, please don't hesitate to contact us.
 We'll be happy to help!
 What Is IRP or Apportioned Registration?

 Summary: What Is a DOT Eye Exam?